 Men with Long-Standing >1 Year Peyronie’s Disease

 For men with long-standing stable Peyronie’s disease who have minimal symptoms (very mild curvature) and who are not bothered by these symptoms, supportive care and observation is usually all that is necessary.
 This usually includes men with mild Peyronie’s disease who do not have pain or difficulty with erections or intercourse with the problem present for >1-2 years and no significant changes in the past 6-12 months.

 If erections are good, there is no or minimal narrowing of the penis, and the plaque is small and not too calcified and erections <70-90 degrees, injection therapy with Xiaflex, verapamil or interferon can be tried.

 If erections are excellent but there is a significant narrowing of the penis or the curvature is severe >70-90 degrees, penile plaque excision with grafting is advised.

 If erections are not very good and the curvature is severe or the plaque is large and calcified, penile implant in conjunction with penile plication or plaque excision with grafting is advised.

 Surgical Treatment Options for Peyronie’s Disease

-Men whose curvature is too severe for treatment with penile injection therapy or if the plaque is too large and too calcified. do not benefit from these treatment options have the options of surgical treatment for Peyronie’s disease.
+Men whose curvature is too severe for treatment with penile injection therapy or if the plaque is too large and too calcified may not benefit from plaque injection therapy.
+Men with severe Peyronie’s have the option of surgical treatment for Peyronie’s disease.
 Surgical treatment options include penile plication, grafting, and insertion of a penile implant or penile prosthesis.

 Some men only need one of these procedures however sometimes more than 1 surgical treatment is performed in the same patient to achieve an optimal outcome.
 For example, a man may benefit penile implant insertion with grafting and plaque incision when the curvature is severe and there is a constricting band.